CloudZero2049/Cloud-Chat/README.md

 8) When finished, disconnect, shutdown, and close
 9) A JSON file is created on close to save the last information entered.
 If you run into issues or (if there's an update) delete the old JSON file to prevent errors.

-Version 1.01
+Version 1.02

-- Server Size: 10.8 MB
+- Server Size: 13.7 MB
-- Client Size: 24.1 MB
+- Client Size: 23.9 MB

-- Allows many to many voice communication
+- Allows many to many voice communication and text chat
 - Server can launch on home computer (port forward is only needed on server's host system, default is 4444)
 - Editable Target IP and socket on client
-- This version does not use password protection (yet)
+- This version does not use password protection (planned)
 - Client automatically saves last communication data into a JSON file located in Cloud_Chat.exe directory
 - Client inputs a user name (shown on server)
 - Includes outgoing mic sound slider